 SCLEROTHERAPY TREATMENT OF LEG VEINS

 *Individual results may vary.

 There is a maximum safe dose for each sclerotherapy solution that can be safely used in a single session, limiting the number of veins that can be treated in a single session.

 Most patients need 2-3 sclerotherapy treatment sessions for any given area.
 Each treatment session resulting in at least 50-60% improvement compared to before.
 At the end of the process, most patients can expect about 80-90% clearance of spider veins.
-The remaining veins often being hardly visible except at a close range.
+The remaining veins are often hardly visible except at a close range.
 The larger blue veins, on the other hand, may need several treatment sessions before they disappear.

 As for laser treatment of facial or chest spider veins, not all spider veins may respond to one session.
 Occasionally, a few additional repeat treatments may be required.

 Recurrence of Spider Veins

 Once treated effectively either with laser or sclerotherapy, the treated spider veins should not come back.
 For a lasting leg spider vein treatment, the feeder reticular veins of the leg should be eliminated even before the elimination of superficial spider veins.
 In addition, any source of venous reflux in the leg should be identified and treated.

 Regularly wearing sunscreen on your chest and face may significantly delay the appearance of new spider veins.
 However, over time, your body will make new spider veins.